CNA-Tech/PKS-Ninja/README.md

 ## Community Intro & Overview

 The PKS Ninja Labs on Github Community is dedicated to building a community of students and practitioners of Cloud Native Technologies.
-The community seeks to provide practical educational experiences that help enrich and maximize the knowledge sharing potential for community participants and contributors
+The community seeks to provide practical educational experiences that help enrich and maximize the knowledge sharing potential for community participants and contributors.

 The PKS Ninja Labs Github Community originally started to host lab guides for the VMware internal PKS Ninjs SME program for select VMware SE's.
 This site hosts the lab guides used in the private [PKS Ninja SE course](https://github.com/CNA-Tech/PKS-Ninja/tree/master/Courses/PksNinjaSe-NI6310), and also adds a wealth of additional content that is updated on an ongoing basis.